RyanAlexanderGitHub/RyanAlexanderGitHub/README.md

 # ▪️ About Me :
 Hey, I'm Ryan Alexander (He/Him), a sophomore studying Computer Science at *Western University, Ontario CA*.

+In my free time, I'm currently learning how to use Unity for game development! 👾

 <!--
 **RyanAlexanderGitHub/RyanAlexanderGitHub** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.